skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-deployment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a list of IP addresses and the SSH credentials for your on-prem cluster, you can follow our :ref:`Using Existing Clusters <existing-clusters>` guide to set up SkyPilot on your on-prem cluster.
+If you have a list of IP addresses and the SSH credentials for your on-prem cluster, you can follow our :ref:`Using Existing Machines <existing-machines>` guide to set up SkyPilot on your on-prem cluster.

 Alternatively, you can also deploy Kubernetes on your on-prem clusters using off-the-shelf tools, such as `kubeadm <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/>`_,